Monday, February 28, 2011

-If she 'screams all the time', how come she has five #1 Dance hits?
+If she 'screams all the time', how come she has ten #1 Dance hits?

 Just as critics caught up to the tough New Wave of her 1980 songs, the dance culture revamped those to the Electro age.

-In the last decade, DJs did remixes of Yoko's songs that hit the top of the Billboard Dance charts five times in a row: "Walking On Thin Ice", "Everyman...Everywoman...", "No No No", "Give Peace A Chance", and "I'm Not Getting Enough", "Give Me something", "Wouldn't It (I'm A Star)", "Move On Fast", "Talking To The Universe", and "Hold Me".
+Across this century, DJs did remixes of Yoko's songs that hit the top of the Billboard Dance charts ten times in a row: "Walking On Thin Ice", "Everyman...Everywoman...", "No No No", "Give Peace A Chance", "I'm Not Getting Enough", "Give Me something", "Wouldn't It (I'm A Star)", "Move On Fast", "Talking To The Universe", and "Hold Me".